Maurice Thorez: World War II

 When General Charles de Gaulle's Free French Forces liberated France in 1944, Thorez received a pardon.
 After the Liberation, Thorez was ordered by Stalin to lead the PCF immediately after the Second World War to a non-revolutionary road to power.
-The instructions were to have the reluctant wartime Communist partisans surrender their weapons, and the party would became a powerful force in the post-war governments since it thought that it would soon win legally.
+The instructions were not to seize power as had been done elsewhere, but have the reluctant wartime Communist partisans surrender their weapons, and the party would become a powerful force in the post-war governments since it thought that it would soon win legally.

 Post-war

 In November 1944, Thorez returned to France from his exile in the Soviet Union, and in 1945 his citizenship was restored.
 The PCF emerged from the Second World War as the largest political party in France based on its role in the anti-Nazi resistance movement during the occupation of France, at least after 1941.
 Thorez was again elected to the Chamber of Deputies and reelected throughout the Fourth Republic (1946–1958).